 We went to the next town.
 We didn’t get insurance.

-The plan was to head down the Mediterranean coast and find a place to rest up ready for a long slog the following day inland towards the Atlas mountains.
-We found a beach front cafe and stopped for some mint tea which was the sort you could glue a rock to a ceiling with.
+We found a beach front cafe and stopped for some mint tea which was so loaded with sugar it actually crackled.
 Eventually curious locals started to mill around until a chap called Aziz asked if we wanted to stay the night as his place.

 On the outskirts of town there was some temporary roadworks which in Morocco means a hole that could swallow a tank with a traffic cone marking the edge.
 We all slowed to a halt to let a taxi through coming the other way only to hear a faint cry and the sound of a T80 sliding past us with Greg in front of it, rather than on it.
 Normal service had been resumed.